-63 See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich A. von Hayek, 1977, p.
-94.
+See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich A. von Hayek, 1977, p.
+57. 63 See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich

-62 See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich crises were time and again attributable to the distorting effects of monetary policy implemented by governments, rather than to so-called market failures: "The past instability of the market economy is the consequence of the exclusion of the most important regulator of the market mechanism, money, from itself being regulated by the market process."64 However, the central bank would not necessarily have to stop operating right away.
+"The past instability of the market economy is the consequence of the exclusion of the most important regulator of the market mechanism, money, from itself being regulated by the market process."64

+However, the central bank would not necessarily have to stop operating right away.
 It could continue to issue (government) currency.
 However, it would be in competition with commercial banks and other private money producers and would therefore have a strong incentive to supply citizens with a stable currency.

 "The money monopoly is perhaps the most important pillar on which the modern day's state power rests."

+Thorsten Polleit

-Thorsten Polleit Cryptocurrencies - Free Currency Competition in Practice?
-"Cryptocurrencies are a use case of competing private currencies as envisaged by Friedrich August von Hayek."65 Norbert F. Tofall Initially the debate over the idea of competing private currencies was purely theoretical, as the government monopoly on money had been so deeply rooted for such a long time that the public at large never thought of seriously questioning it.
-When Hayek published his proposal, the voluntary abolition of the money monopoly would have been required to adopt it, which was tantamount to governments relinquishing a great deal of their power - a highly unrealistic prospect.66 "It will be extremely hard for CCs to displace and compete with government-issued currencies, as dollars to euros and yuan are virtual natural monopolies in their regions and will not easily give up their seigniorage profits."
-J.P.
-Morgan, The Bitcoin Bible Since then, conditions have fundamentally changed, though, as a result of the pervasive spread of the Internet.
+Cryptocurrencies - Free Currency Competition in Practice?

+"Cryptocurrencies are a use case of competing private currencies as envisaged by Friedrich August von Hayek."

+Norbert F. Tofall

+Initially the debate over the idea of competing private currencies was purely theoretical, as the government monopoly on money had been so deeply rooted for such a long time that the public at large never thought of seriously questioning it.
+When Hayek published his proposal, the voluntary abolition of the money monopoly would have been required to adopt it, which was tantamount to governments relinquishing a great deal of their power - a highly unrealistic prospect.

+Since then, conditions have fundamentally changed, though, as a result of the pervasive spread of the Internet.
 After the near-collapse of the monetary and financial system in the 2008 financial crisis and the erosion of confidence in government currencies and central banks in its wake, the first private digital currency in the form of Bitcoin made its entrance in the realm of Web 2.0.
 Since then more than 1,500 cryptocurrencies (in their entirety better described as crypto assets) with a market capitalization totaling roughly USD400bn have entered the market.
 As cryptocurrencies are largely outside of government control - at least until now -, a kind of laboratory for private currency competition could be established.
 In fact, the ECB suspects (rightly) that Hayek's theoretical work was the spiritus rector of today's cryptocurrencies.
-67 ^{79.} 67 See "ECB: 'Roots Of Bitcoin Can Be Found In The Austrian School Of Economics."
-Jon Matonis, Forbes, 2012

-Twitter: @CryptoManagers
+"It will be extremely hard for CCs to displace and compete with government-issued currencies, as dollars to euros and yuan are virtual natural monopolies in their regions and will not easily give up their seigniorage profits."

+J.P.
+Morgan, The Bitcoin Bible
-$[\]mathbf{64}$ See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich

-A. von Hayek, 1977, p.
-102.
+See The Denationalization of Money, An Analysis of the Theory and Practice of Concurrent Currencies, Friedrich A. von Hayek, 1977, p.
+102. 65 See "Währungsverfassungsfragen sind Freiheitsfragen: Mit Kryptowährungen zu einer marktwirtschaftlichen

-65 See "Währungsverfassungsfragen sind Freiheitsfragen: Mit Kryptowährungen zu einer marktwirtschaftlichen Geldordnung?, "Norbert F. Tofall, Flossbach von Storch Research Institute, 2018, p.
-4 (Currency questions are estions of liberty: Toward a market-based monetary order with cryptocurrencies?). questions of liberty: I oward a mainten-based monetary order man expression.
+See "Währungsverfassungsfragen sind Freiheitsfragen: Mit Kryptowährungen zu einer marktwirtschaftlichen Geldordnung?," Norbert F. Tofall, Flossbach von Storch Research Institute, 2018, p.
+4 (Currency questions are questions of liberty: Toward a market-based monetary order with cryptocurrencies?).

-66 See "A praxeological analysis reveals that currency competition is simply not in the state's interest."
-Thorsten Polleit: "Havek's 'Denationalization of Money' - a Praxeological Reassessment", Journal of Prices and Markets, p.
+Ges "A praxeological analysis reveals that currency competition is simply not in the state's interest."
+Thorsten Polleit: "Hayek's 'Denationalization of Money' - a Praxeological Reassessment", Journal of Prices and Markets, p.
+79.